jake2323livecom/mod_3_practical/README.md

 ## Step 2 - Execute the API call

-* On line X, use the `requests` module to execute an API call that utilizes all of the variables that you just configured.
-Save the result of this API into the `devices` variable.
+* Below the constants referenced by the previous step, you should see a `devices` variable that is set to `None`.
+Edit this line of code so that the `devices` variable is equal to the response of an API call that utilizes all of the constants you defined in the previous step.

-* Then, on line X, set the `devices_json` variable to the _JSON_ data contained within the `devices` variable.
+* Then, on the next line, you should see `devices_json` variable set to `None`.
+Edit this line so that the `devices_json` variable contains the _JSON_ data contained within the `devices` variable.

-### If you'd like, you can test this API call in Thunderclient to make sure it works before attempting to run this script.
+### If you'd like, you can test this API call in Thunder Client to make sure it works before attempting to run this script.

 <br/>